 - Substance use disorders occur when the recurrent use of alcohol and/or drugs causes clinically significant impairment, including health problems, disability, and failure to meet major responsibilities at work, school, or home.

 The coexistence of both a mental health and a substance use disorder is referred to as co-occurring disorders.
 The National Institute for Mental Health’s Mental Health Information page has information about specific conditions and disorders as well as their symptoms.

-SAMHSA’s mission is to reduce the impact of mental and substance use disorders on America’s communities.
+SAMHSA’s mission is to lead public health and service delivery efforts that promote mental health, prevent substance misuse, and provide treatments and supports to foster recovery while ensuring equitable access and better outcomes.
 SAMHSA works to prevent and treat mental and substance use disorders and provide supports for people seeking or already in recovery.